cristian-guerrero/legion-go-tricks/README.md

 ## Known Bugs

-- Dec 9th 2023 - Nobara desktop mode shortcut is broken after fresh install + update, dev is working on a fix.
-This doc will be updated once the issue is resolved.
+- Dec 9th 2023 - Nobara desktop mode shortcut might break for users that update their Nobara installation.
+This should not apply to brand new, clean installations.
+This doc will be updated once the issue is fully resolved.
+  - recent installations by users indicate that this bug has been resolved on Nobara 38
   - Manual fix at the bottom of the page [here](#nobara-desktop-mode-switch-temporary-fix)
   - this issue has been fixed on NobaraOS 39, but version 39 hasn't been released yet
 - Due to an update for the Steam Deck OLED, FPS often gets artificially capped by Steam.
 Usually it's 72fps